Meet Our Investigators

 Dr. Clare-Salzler’s areas of clinical expertise lie in the diagnosis and management of T1D, autoimmune thyroid disease, management of thyroid nodules, fine aspiration of thyroid nodules and thyroid cancer.
 He is also well versed in other endocrine diseases including Cushing’s Disease, pituitary disease, pheochromocytoma, adrenal tumors and parathyroid diseases.
 Dr. Clare-Salzler is a member of the NIH funded International Multi-Center diabetes prevention trial, the Diabetes Prevention Trial for T1D or DPT-1.
 He is also an investigator on other diabetes screening programs at UF including the infant screening program PANDA.
 For more information on Dr. Salzler, please follow this link.

 Dr. Cusi currently serves as Chief of the Adult Division of Endocrinology, Diabetes & Metabolism in the Department of Medicine at the University of Florida.
 He oversees all adult endocrinology/diabetes inpatient consult activities and outpatient clinics at UF, Shands and the VAMC with the mission to provide the highest level of clinical care.
-He serves as a mentor for all clinical and laboratory research efforts, as well as mentors faculty and fellows in the division to help UF&Shands take the next step in becoming an international leader in adult diabetes, metabolism, and obesity.
+He serves as a mentor for all clinical and laboratory research efforts, as well as mentors faculty and fellows in the division to help UF Health take the next step in becoming an international leader in adult diabetes, metabolism, and obesity.
 His experience in diabetes prior to UF was in the department of medicine at the University of Texas Health Science Center at San Antonio for more than 15 years.
 Cusi is the principal investigator of various ongoing clinical translational research projects in obesity, Type 2 diabetes mellitus (T2DM) and nonalcoholic fatty liver disease (NAFLD).
 For more information on Dr. Cusi, please follow this link.

 Dr. Haller began working with Type 1 Diabetes (T1D) during his first year of medical school and has committed his academic career to developing safe and effective therapies for the prevention and reversal of T1D.
 Dr. Haller works with clinicians and researchers to develop a T1D cure.
 He has published over 30 manuscripts and book chapters about T1D and is the principal investigator of numerous intervention studies for T1D patients.
 He has received awards and research grants, including the prestigious Juvenile Diabetes Research Foundation (JDRF) Mary Tyler Moore and S. Robert Levine Excellence in Clinical Research Award, the Lawson Wilkins Clinical Scholar Award, a JDRF innovative research grant, an NIH R21 award, and a JDRF Early Career Clinically Oriented Award to support his work in developing combination therapies for T1D.
-For more information on Dr. Haller and his recent efforts, please follow this link.
+For more information on Dr. Haller and his research interests, please follow this link.

 Dr. Silverstein is the Chief of Pediatric Endocrinology in the College of Medicine, holds varied roles as a diabetes clinician, and has served on several committees including the executive committee of the American Academy of Pediatrics and the Children’s Workgroup of the National Diabetes Education Program.
 Dr. Silverstein focuses on type 1 diabetes, type 2 diabetes, obesity, psychosocial issues in pediatric chronic disease, general endocrinology, lipid disorders, and patient advocacy.
 She helped develop training and educational materials that can be used in schools across the nation to address the needs of children with Type 1 Diabetes (T1D).
 Dr. Silverstein writes the Kids Corner, a monthly column in Diabetes Forecast, a publication for people with diabetes.
 She has chaired the Council of Youth of the American Diabetes Association and has worked with the ADA to develop standards of care for children with diabetes.
 For more information on Dr. Silverstein, please follow this link.